kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Enhancing User Experience and Error Handling
+## Current Focus: Enhancing User Experience, Error Handling, and Logging

 We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and depth key.
 All streams are working correctly in both the application and client API.
-We've now implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
+We've implemented a robust notification system for error handling and improved the user experience when the Kinect device isn't connected.
+We've also implemented a comprehensive logging system that puts all debug logs behind flags while keeping essential logs visible.
 Our focus continues to be on enhancing visualizations, improving error handling, and addressing technical debt such as inconsistent naming conventions.

 ### Current Status